italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

 The main aim of the TMs is exposing information that is not required by the OpenID Connect Core protocol, but turns out to be useful in the federative context.

-Typical examples include the entity's national or international identification code (fiscal code, IPA code, VAT number), institutional contacts and so forth, as defined at `OIDC-FED`_.
+Typical examples include the Entity's national or international identification code (fiscal code, IPA code, VAT number), institutional contacts and so forth, as defined at `OIDC-FED`_.
 Further data may be added by the issuing subject.

 During the registration process of a new Leaf Entity (onboarding), the TMs are issued and signed by the TA or its Intermediaries (SA) or by Attribute Authorities (AA), if they are defined inside the attribute **trust_mark_issuers**, published inside the TA's Entity Configuration.

-Each member entity MUST expose, in its own configuration (EC), the TMs released by the issuing authorities.
+Each member Entity MUST expose, in its own configuration (EC), the TMs released by the issuing authorities.

 In the CIE / SPID scenario, a TM is signed by the TA **MinInterno** / **Agid** or their Intermediaries (SA) or by Attribute Authorities (AA).

 The TA defines the subjects who are enabled to issue TMs that are recognizable inside the Federation, and this is done by the claim **trust_marks_issuers**, contained in its own Entity Configuration.
-The value of the claim **trust_marks_issuers** is composed by a JSON Object having as keys the TM identifiers, and as values the list of identifiers (URLs) or the entities who are enabled to issue them.
+The value of the claim **trust_marks_issuers** is composed by a JSON Object having as keys the TM identifiers, and as values the list of identifiers (URLs) or the Entities who are enabled to issue them.

 Following, a non-normative example of the object **trust_marks_issuers** inside the TA's Entity Configuration.